kjenney/php-webminer/README.md

 Samples are inclusded in the /examples folder.

-### Output XML
+### Outputs XML
-The definitions in the Input XML define how the output XML will be formatted (element names).
+The definitions in the configuration define how the output will be formatted (element names).

 ##  INSTALLING